 Amanda Archibald BSN, RN

 Middle/High School Nurse

 Delhi Central School has two staffed Nurse's offices located in both the High School/Middle School building, and the Elementary building.

 Delaware Academy prioritizes the health and safety of our students and staff.
 In the wake of the pandemic, we continue to follow CDC recommendation for ongoing prevention, mitigation, and response protocols.
 For information on the most recent CDC recommendations regarding illness prevention and Covid-19 (including isolation, testing, and masking), click HERE.

 In a preventative effort to limit exposure to illness, please do not send your child to school if they are experiencing symptoms of illness.
 To report an absence due to illness, please contact the main office of your child's school by calling (607) 746-1300 and following the prompts.

 Summer: Wednesdays from 8-4pm

-Delhi Central School and Bassett Healthcare work together to provide health care to the students at Delhi Central School through the Delaware Academy Student Health (DASH) program.
-DASH will be entering its 18th year of operation.
+Delaware Academy Central School District and Bassett Healthcare work together to provide health care to the students at DA through the Delaware Academy Student Health (DASH) program.
+DASH has enjoyed a partnership with Delaware Academy for over 30 years.
 It is an innovative healthcare delivery program that provides primary and preventive health care services to students enrolled in the program.
-Some of the services provided include complete physical examinations, immunizations, and diagnosis and treatment of short term and long term illness, mental health services and health education, a tobacco prevention and cessation program, and a dental case management and oral health education program, “Healthy Smiles and Happy Friends,” and a pedometer walking program, Centralpede.
+Some of the services provided include complete physical examinations, immunizations, and diagnosis and treatment of short term and long term illness, mental health services and health education, a tobacco prevention and cessation program, and a dental case management and oral health education program, “Healthy Smiles and Happy Friends.”

 In order for SBHC to provide optimal care it is important that we have current information on each child.
 New enrollment forms will be sent out and must be completed for every child, every year in January.
 Please notify the DASH office immediately with any changes in address, contacts, health history or insurance information.